-APROACH and QUASH are currently not registered for use on dry edible beans and should not be used.
-Future registration of these fungicides is anticipated, and results are provided for reference only.
+QUASH is currently not registered for use on dry edible beans and should not be used.
+Future registration of this fungicide is anticipated, and results are provided for reference only.

 Field evaluation of fungicides for management of anthracnose on dry edible beans